souenzzo/graal/docs/reference-manual/native-image/BuildOverview.md

 Native Image will output the progress and various statistics when building the native binary.
 To learn more about the output, and the different build phases, see [Build Output](BuildOutput.md).

-With Native Image you can build static or mostly static native binaries, ideal for deploying in containers.
-Learn more [here](StaticLinking.md).

 If you are new to GraalVM Native Image or have little experience using it, see the [Native Image Basics](NativeImageBasics.md) to better understand some key aspects before going further.